All students must meet the Requirements for the Master's Degree

 Requirements for Admission to Graduate Studies for the Degree of Master of Science

 An undergraduate major in an appropriate field, minimally with course work in the four classic subdisciplines of chemistry (analytical, inorganic, organic, and physical).
 This is most commonly satisfied with a B.A., B.S., or equivalent degree in chemistry.
 Applicants with prior research experience are preferred.
-Satisfactory scores on the Graduate Record Examination general (aptitude) section is required.

 Minimum Degree Requirements